ric355/ultibowifi/README.md

-At present the system can identify and select the wifi chip, read the chip id, scan the cores to establish key addresses, scan the ram for similar purpose, upload firmware to the device, re-download the firmware for verification purposes, and upload the configuration.
+At present the system can identify and select the wifi chip, read the chip id, scan the cores to establish key addresses, scan the ram for similar purpose, upload firmware to the device, re-download the firmware for verification purposes, abd upload the configuration.

-The last step it takes is to re-enable the arm core after uploading the configuration data.
-At this point the arm core should boot the firmware and it should be possible to enable the HT (High Throughput) clock; this is supposedly a sign that the firmware has booted properly.
-This works properly as far as I can tell, so the next stage is to go ahead and try and get the device to give up its mac address, and to scan for networks.
+The next step it takes is to re-enable the arm core after uploading the configuration data.
+At this point the arm core boots the firmware.
+This enables use to convince the chip to give up it mak address via a poke in the IOCTL !

+We are reaching the point where we need to consider introducing a secondary thread to handle the function 2 (radio) traffic.
+At the moment the IOCTL response is being polled for in the calling thread but this cannot be final solution.

 Note that this application changes the update path for the kernel.
 This is